BartoszCichecki/LenovoLegionToolkit/README.md

 #### Can I use other RGB software while using LLT?

-In general yes.
+In general, yes.
 LLT will disable RGB controls when Vantage is running to avoid conflicts.
 If you use other RGB software like [L5P-Keyboard-RGB](https://github.com/4JX/L5P-Keyboard-RGB) or [OpenRGB](https://openrgb.org/), you can disable RGB in LLT to avoid conflicts with `--force-disable-rgbkb` or `--force-disable-spectrumkb` argument.
 Check [Arguments](#arguments) section for more details.

 #### Will iCue RGB keyboards be supported?